 Adjust for Market Influences

 Market influences are events or changes in buying habits that cannot be tied to seasonality, like a newly launched product line or a component shortage.
-In order for your baseline to be an accurate benchmark for average performance, these factors need to be included.
-Adjust your baseline for market influences by adding in things like forecasted sales from new lines or subtracting out sales related to discontinued or jeopardized products or services.
+In order for your baseline to be an accurate benchmark for average performance, look at what market forces might be causing an increase or decrease in sales.

 4. Calculate Your Sales Quota per Review Period

-Typically, sales quotas that are within five percent of the baseline metrics you established are considered achievable quotas.
-Further, realistic sales quotas that also incentivize maximum performance are usually ones that are 80 percent achievable.
-Of course, your team can improve by more than five percent with additional investment, streamlining processes, or general business growth, but this five percent figure is a good starting point to assess how realistic your quota might be.
+Typically, sales quotas that are within 5% of the baseline metrics you established are considered achievable quotas.
+Further, sales quotas should realistically be achievable by 80% of your team in order to incentivize maximum performance.
+Of course, your team can improve by more than 5% with additional investment, streamlining processes, or general business growth, but this figure is a good starting point to assess whether your quota is realistic.

-Beth’s boutique had $68,000 in total sales last year.
-In order to achieve her long-term sales goals, Beth would like to achieve $80,000 with the same 2.5 salespeople next year.
-In an ideal world, she calculates each salesperson would need to sell a total of $32,000 for the year, or $8,000 per quarter in order to achieve sales goal.
+Beth’s boutique had $720,000 in total sales last year.
+In order to achieve her long-term sales goals, Beth would like to achieve $800,000 with the same three salespeople next year.
+In an ideal world, she calculates each salesperson would need to sell a total of $267,000 for the year, or approximately $67,000 per quarter, in order to achieve sales goals.

 However, Beth also knows her business is seasonal and had already decided she will assign different sales quotas to her salespeople by quarter.
-Taking last year’s road construction out of the equation, past history tells her that she should expect 17 percent of her sales to be in Q1, 35 percent of her sales to be in Q2, 15 percent of her sales to be in Q3, and 33 percent of her sales in Q4.
+Taking last year’s road construction out of the equation, past history tells her that she should expect 20% of her sales to be in Q1, 30% of her sales to be in Q2, 20% of her sales to be in Q3, and 30% of her sales in Q4.

 Therefore, her ideal sales quota per performance review period is: